nicholaslgoodman/vagueshrine/content/articles/the-land-across.rst

 The Land Across
 ###############
 :date: 2014-12-23 04:37
-:author: goodmanl
+:author: nick
-:category: Gene Wolfe
+:category: Articles
 :tags: literature, novel, summary, wolfe
 :slug: the-land-across
 :status: published

-A man child takes an out-of-the-way vacation in Gene Wolfe's *Land Across*.
+>A man child takes an out-of-the-way vacation in Gene Wolfe's *Land Across*.
 Grafton considers himself a travel writer, but he doesn't write much.
 After finishing a book about Viennese night life, he heads eastward into a totalitarian state which he calls "the land across the